rindow/rindow.github.io/_neuralnetworks/index.md

 Requirements
 ------------

-- PHP 7.2, 7.3, 7.4, 8.0.
+- PHP 8.0.
+8,1 (If you want to use it on PHP 7.x, please use Version 1.x.)
-- Windows10 or Linux environment is required to use rindow_openblas extension.
+- Windows or Linux environment is required to use rindow_openblas extension.
 - Rindow Math Matrix

 Recommends